Skip to content

 Source: GitHub Actions events docs

-Handler design: Each workflow is stateless — it reads current issue/PR state, applies its logic, and writes the next state.
-Because state is stored in GitHub, re-running a handler is safe: re-adding a label re-fires it from a clean starting point.
+Handler design: each workflow is stateless.
+It reads the current issue or PR state, applies its logic, and writes the next state.
+Because GitHub stores the state, re-running a handler is safe.
+Re-adding a label fires it again from a clean starting point.

-Human-agent handoffs: Humans and agents are interchangeable at each stage.
-A human reviewer marks an issue as reviewed by applying a label; an agent responds identically.
-Neither side needs to know what comes next — sequencing lives in the trigger configuration.
+Human-agent handoffs: humans and agents are interchangeable at each stage.
+A human reviewer marks an issue as reviewed by applying a label, and an agent responds the same way.
+Neither side needs to know what comes next.
+Sequencing lives in the trigger configuration.

 Diagram